 MRA has compiled a new guide with resources for members to stay compliant with state COVID safety requirements.
 The COVID Compliance Guide includes a checklist of state requirements, face-covering FAQs, information on free workplace signs, how to respond when an employee or customer tests positive and information to navigate the overlapping state and federal paid and unpaid leave requirements for workers.
-It is available on MRA’s website and is also included in the August/September print edition of The Retailer, which should be arriving in your mailbox soon.
+It is available on MRA’s website and was included in the August/September print edition of The Retailer.

 Face mask enforcement FAQs: Navigating state and federal guidance